Characters of the DC Extended Universe: Arthur Curry / Aquaman

 Arthur Curry (portrayed by Jason Momoa) is a brooding metahuman with aquatic superpowers, later gaining the moniker Aquaman.
-The son of a human lighthouse keeper and Atlanna, queen of Atlantis, Curry is portrayed as a reluctant hero.
+The son of, Thomas “Tom” Curry, a human lighthouse keeper and Atlanna, queen of Atlantis, Curry is portrayed as a reluctant hero.
 Dealing with his dual identity, he chooses to hide among humanity despite helping in small doses.
 After being sought out by Batman to join the Justice League and stop Steppenwolf, Arthur is later called by his old mentor Nuidis Vulko and Mera to claim his rightful spot as King of Atlantis, regaining confidence in himself.

 Aquaman was heavily redesigned in the DCEU, sporting tattoos and a gruff demeanor as opposed to his comics counterpart who is often ridiculed due to his campy depiction in previous adaptations of the source material.
 Critics have described this iteration of the character as an extension of the "larger than life actor who portrays him, Jason Momoa".